k3jph/corona/index.md

 the Board of Governors of the Federal Reserve System as an internal consultant on scientific computing.
-I am a passionate educator, teaching mathematics and statistics at the University of Maryland Global Campus since 2010 and have taught public affairs at [Baruch College](https://blogs.baruch.cuny.edu/jameshoward/), [Central Michigan University](https://blogs.cmich.edu/howarjp1/), [Penn State](https://sites.psu.edu/jameshoward/), and the University of
+I am a passionate educator, teaching mathematics and statistics at the University of Maryland Global Campus since 2010, and I have taught public affairs at [Baruch College](https://blogs.baruch.cuny.edu/jameshoward/), [Central Michigan University](https://blogs.cmich.edu/howarjp1/), [Penn State](https://sites.psu.edu/jameshoward/), and the University of